 - 1. The EMS provider (EMT, AEMT, or paramedic) shall determine and document that the following signs of death are present: - -Unresponsiveness - -Apnea - -The absence of a palpable pulse at the carotid site - -Bilaterally fixed and dilated pupils - -Asystole on monitor (paramedic) or "No shock advised" on AED (EMT/ AEMT) - 2.
-The EMS provider shall determine, in addition, that one (1) or more of the following signs of IRREVERSIBLE DEATH or DESIRE TO NOT HAVE RESUSCITATIVE EFFORTS exist: - -Lividity of any degree - -Rigor mortis of any degree (In the non-hypothermic patient) - -The presence of venous pooling in the body - -Damage or destruction of the body which is incompatible with life (such as decapitation, hemicorpectomy, evisceration of heart or lungs, body burned beyond recognition, or injury that does not allow resuscitative efforts to be performed) - Note: exposed brain matter is not an injury incompatible with life - A standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation) or 201 KAR 9:470 (MOST regulation). - 3.
-If a Paramedic has determined and documented that the conditions above (sections 1 and 2) have been met, a Paramedic may declare the patient dead.
-If the Paramedic determines a patient to be dead, the paramedic shall remain on the scene until the arrival of a law enforcement officer or until the Paramedic is released from the scene by the coroner. - 4.
-If a paramedic is not available on scene but another qualified EMS provider (EMT/ AEMT) is able to determine that the conditions of section 1 and 2 above are met, the provider shall contact online medical control to request an order that resuscitative efforts be withheld based on medical futility and irreversible death.
-In this case, the jurisdiction's coroner shall be called and make the final pronouncement of death.
-The EMS provider must remain with the patient until death is pronounced and observe for any changes in condition.
+The EMS provider shall determine, in addition, that one (1) or more of the following signs of IRREVERSIBLE DEATH or DESIRE TO NOT HAVE RESUSCITATIVE EFFORTS exist: - -Lividity of any degree - -Rigor mortis of any degree (In the non-hypothermic patient) - -The presence of venous pooling in the body - -Damage or destruction of the body which is incompatible with life (such as decapitation, hemicorpectomy, evisceration of heart or lungs, body burned beyond recognition, or injury that does not allow resuscitative efforts to be performed) - Note: exposed brain matter is not an injury incompatible with life - A standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation) or 201 KAR 9:470 (MOST regulation). - 3.Á If a Paramedic has determined and documented that the conditions above (sections 1 andÁ 2) Ánave been met, a Paramedic may å^c\'{ } ^ the patient is not resuscitatable and may stop further resuscitative procedures.
+The paramedic shall remain on the scene until the arrival of a law enforcement Ánfficer or until the Paramedic is released from the scene by the coroner. - 4.Á If a paramedic is not available on scene but another qualified EMS provider (EMT/ AEMT)Á is able to determine that the conditions of section 1 and 2 above are met, the provider shallÁ contact online medical control to request an order that resuscitative efforts be withheld based onÁ medical futility and irreversible death.
+In this case, the jurisdiction's coroner shall be called andÁ make the final pronouncement of death.
+The EMS provider must remain with the patient untilÁ death is pronounced and observe for any changes in condition.

-Determination of Death - Dead on Scene continued
+Determination of Death - Dead on Scene (cont.)